 - Propping your head up with a couple of pillows while sleeping

-- Tight fitting clothes if you have heartburn during pregnancy.
-It puts even more pressure on your organs.
+- Tight fitting clothes.
+They put even more pressure on your organs.

 - Liquids while you eat.
 This dilutes your digestive juices, making them less effective.